terraref/documentation/software.md

 ### Analysis Tools

-The Clowder platform supports launching
+The Clowder system supports launching external analysis environments such as RStudio and Jupyter Notebooks for anlaysis.